superfly/fly/README.md

 ### Configuration

-By default, fly will read your a `.fly.yml` file in your current working directory.
+By default, fly will read your `.fly.yml` file in your current working directory.

 ```yaml
 # .fly.yml